-For those of you smartly looking to refinance, do a cash-out refinance, or purchase a new property, I'm here to argue that an Adjustable Rate Mortgage (ARM) is better than a 30-year fixed-rate mortgage (FRM).
+For those of you smartly looking to refinance, do a cash-out refinance, or purchase a new property, I'm here to argue why an adjustable-rate mortgage is better than a 30-year fixed-rate mortgage (FRM).

-Why An ARM Is Better Than A FRM
+Why An Adjustable-Rate Mortgage Is Better Than A FRM

 You know what sells?
 Fear.